casey-oneill/cs-4015-project/README.md

     ./gradlew build
     ```
 ### Run the Project
-- The bookstore project is wrapped into the docker image.
+- The bookstore project is wrapped and deploy into docker containers.
     -  To start the project, simply run the following commands:
     ```aidl
     docker-compose up -d